 How to Get Medicare Coverage in Utah

-If you are a social security recipient, you may automatically enroll in Medicare, but you may have to sign up if you do not receive payments.
+If you receive social security payments, you may automatically enroll in Medicare, but you may have to sign up if you do not receive payments.
 The easiest way to enroll in Medicare is by working with a trusted insurance agent to get the coverages you want.
 Just enter your zip code and answer a few simple questions.

 Types of Medicare Plans Available

 Original Medicare, Medicare Advantage, Medicare Cost Plans (only offered in certain areas), Demonstration/Pilot Programs (also called Research Studies; only offered in certain areas) and Programs of All-Inclusive Care for the Elderly (PACE).